octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ### About ligo smart contracts

-*Truffle* can compile LIGO smart contracts (PascaLigo,Cameligo, ReasonLigo).
+*Truffle* can compile LIGO smart contracts (PascaLigo, Cameligo, ReasonLigo).
 They MUST be stored in the *contract* folder.
-*Truffle* consider each ligo file as an independent smart contract.
+*Truffle* considers each ligo file as an independent smart contract.
 Thus, if a smart contract is split into several ligo files, *Truffle* will try to compile each file as a smart contract, resulting in a failed compilation.
-There is a workaround this behaviour:
+There is a workaround to this behavior:

-1. Create a new folder in the project root directory, called src for instance.
+1. Create a new folder in the project root directory, called `src` for instance.
-2. Move all you smart contracts files into src/
+2. Move all your smart contracts files into `src/`
-3. Create a ligo file, importing the main file from src/
+3. Create a ligo file, importing the main file from `src/`

 *Truffle* will successfully compile your smart contract.

 ### *Truffle* artifacts

-For each ligo file found in contract, *Truffle* will yield an artifact in build/contrats.
+For each ligo file found in contract, *Truffle* will yield an artifact in build/contracts.

 An artifact is a json file, containing the compiled smart contract, the ligo source code, the deployment information...
-This example is the artifact yielded for the Counter.ligo file:
+This example is the artifact yielded for the `Counter.ligo` file:

 ``` json5
 {